 If you know the MDA division that maintains your data, you may send your request directly to the data practices contact within that division.
-A list of contacts is can be found here.

 If you are a member of the media, please submit your request to MDA’s Communications Department.

 Otherwise, you may submit your request to MDA’s Data Practices Manager/DPCO.

 When will you get the information?